COSBlab/IPL-workshop/DAY-1/README.md

 * paste the target sequence into the box "Enter Query Sequence"
 * select the "Protein Data Bank" as database
 * run the search
-* analyse results table: system type, sequence identity, coverage, structure resolution
+* analyse the results table: system type, sequence identity, coverage, structure resolution

 ## P2: Sequence alignment with MAFFT